 Generally speaking, this kind of approach to selling your art, in whatever medium you work in, may give you some results in the long run.
 But it’s misleading because it assumes you want to become part of the Artist rat race.
-Most likely you will end up spending countless hours on the computer trying to master some kind of marketing technique.
+Most likely you will end up spending countless hours on the computer trying to master some kind of marketing technique to try to sell your art.
 And is this really what you want to be doing as an Artist?
 Do you want to spend hours and hours everyday in agony (you might be different, but most Artists I know think it’s agony) doing something you loathe like doing serious online or other types of self-marketing?

 (And by Artist, here, I mean ALL creatively driven people, no matter your medium.)

-First of all, as someone who has worked with many creatives as an art coach, and because being belligerent and inappropriate is part of that job, let me ask this somewhat belligerent and inappropriate question: Is your work yet good enough to sell?
-What I’m saying is, are you completely confident that your work as it stands can fetch a price that is worth all of the blood, sweat and tears of starting the endless and daunting task of online marketing – that task that people say is the only way to sell your art in the 21st century of modernity?
+First of all, as someone who has worked with many creatives as an art coach, and because being belligerent and inappropriate is part of that job, let me ask this question: Is your work yet good enough to sell?
+What I’m saying is, are you completely confident that your work as it stands can fetch a price that is worth all of the blood, sweat and tears of starting the endless and daunting task of online marketing – that task that people say is the only way to sell your art in the 21st century?